 Her career began at the James Hutton Institute, formerly the Scottish Crop Research Institute, developing molecular markers for disease resistance in raspberries.
 From there Dusty moved on to Biogemma UK Ltd for a period of 13 years, where she worked primarily with cereal crops such as wheat, maize and barley.
 Through her participation in the Artemisia Project, funded by the Bill and Melinda Gates Foundation, at York University, she gained a vast understanding of the requirements by breeders for varietal development using molecular markers in MAS.

-Dusty's goal is to further breeding programs for global agricultural sustainability using high throughput methods such as SeqSNP.
+Dusty's goal is to further breeding programmes for global agricultural sustainability using high-throughput methods such as SeqSNP targeted GBS.